Opine-Org/app/README.md

 ```

 ### Accessing Database
 This section is protected by an http password.
 Run "orchestrate.sh htpasswd {SOMEPASSWORD}" to set the password.
+The username will always be "admin".

 https://localhost/adminer.php